 KMG developed and initiated different approaches how to improve corporate PPA mechanism to support new RES projects.

-Have you evaluated whether your organization's engagement is aligned with the goals of the Paris Agreement?
+Have you evaluated whether your organization's engagement on this policy, law, or regulation is aligned with the goals of the Paris Agreement?